Position Description for SRG Department/Service Areas Representative

-The Student Affairs Leadership Team Representative for the department, in consultation with the individual’s supervisor, will review the nomination form to ensure the individual has the time available to dedicate to the position.
-Should there be more than one qualified nomination for the SRG Representative position within the department, an election will be held where the classified employees will vote on whom they wish to represent their interests.
+The Student Affairs Leadership Team Representative for the department/areas, in consultation with the individual’s supervisor, will review the nomination to ensure the individual has the time available to dedicate to the position.
+Should there be more than one qualified nomination for the SRG Representative position within the department/areas, an election will be held where the classified employees will vote on whom they wish to represent their interests.

 Individuals seeking nomination to be the SRG Representative must: